eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![weighting](../docs/User-Guide-Images/WeightingOverlap.png)

 2. automatic weighting overwrites upon selecting new Raings
-3. when changing you need to confirm value by pressing "enter" Changing the Weighting changes the Scores given in the Table below.
-How the Scores are calculated is described there.
+3. If you change the rating, you must confirm it by pressing "Enter".
+If you change the weighting, the scores shown in the table below will change.
+How the scores are calculated is described there

-### How can i Upload my own Rating and what do i need to know.
+### How can i Upload my own Rating and what do i need to know

 The First step is to Download the Template.
-This is important since this is the Only Format the Application can progress the Upload.
+This is important since this is the only Format the Application can progress the Upload.

 ![excelfile](../docs/User-Guide-Images/image2023-1-16_11-43-52.png)

 ![excellist](../docs/User-Guide-Images/image2023-1-16_11-44-50.png)

 After filling out the Column E please save the File.
-The name is not important since the Name is set when the Rating is Uploaded.
+The name is not important since the Name is set when the Rating is uploaded.
-After creating your own Rating all you have to do is Upload the File, you can start with clicking on 'Upload Rating'
+After creating your own Rating all you have to do is Upload the File, you can start with clicking on 'Upload Rating'.

 Then this Pop-Up is shown:

 ![popupupload](../docs/User-Guide-Images/RatingUpload.png)

-You then have the Option to select who can see this Rating after Uploading.
+You then have the Option to select who can see this Rating after uploading.
 You have the Option between 'Only For me' or 'For the Company'.
-The secon Option is grayed out if you dont have administration rights.
+The second Option is grayed out if you dont have administration rights.
 After selecting the Target group you can select the year for which this Rating is relevant for.
-Below the year selection you can Give a Name to the Rating.
+Below the year selection, you can give a Name to the Rating.
 A Rating Name can only be given once.
 This Name is then shown in the Rating table after finishing the Upload.

 ![savingrating](../docs/User-Guide-Images/RatingUploadFilled.png)

-Afterwards yoou will be asked to Upload the File you previously created.
-You can do thi s per darg and drop or by clicking on the cloud symbol to search your Explorer for the File.
+Afterwards you will be asked to Upload the File you previously created.
+You can do this per drag and drop or by clicking on the cloud symbol to search your Explorer for the File.

 ![popupsaved](../docs/User-Guide-Images/RatingUploadSuccess.png)